Celery#

 Quick Start#

-The easiest way to get going is to download and install Redis (if you don’t already have it) and then run:
+The easiest way to get going in development is to download and install Redis (if you don’t already have it) and then run:

 celery -A {{ project_name }} worker -l info --pool=solo